open-wc/open-wc/docs/faq/unit-testing-custom-events.md

 #### connectedCallback

-For `connectedCallback`, you can just call the function in a `setTimeout`.
+For `connectedCallback`, since this callback is fired immediately after calling `fixture`, you can't catch it anymore.
+You can just call the function in a `setTimeout` to trigger it again.

 ```js
 it('test', async () => {